yanezdavid/e-commerce-feature-engineering-nlp/README.md

 and body have been replaced with “retailer”.

 Content:
 This dataset includes 23486 rows and 10 feature variables.
-Each row corresponds to a customer review, and includes the variables:
+Each row corresponds to a customer review and includes the variables:

 * Clothing ID: Integer Categorical variable that refers to the specific piece being reviewed.